paramat/minipeli/README.txt

 Mapgen aliases to tell the C++ mapgens which nodes to use.
 Biome registrations.

-'media'
-Contains textures and sounds that have no suitable location anywhere else:
-The node-digging progress texture 'crack_anylength'.
-The 'player_damage' sound.

-'lamp'
+'light'
-Unnecessary mod, only included to provide illumination for testing.
+Only included to provide illumination for testing.
+Gives 64 lights to a new player.

 How this game was created
 -------------------------

-Minetest Game mods used unmodified or slightly modified:
+Minetest Game mods used slightly modified:

-'creative':
-Depend on 'hand' mod instead of 'default' mod.
-'sfinv'
+'player_api' mod:
+Use new player textures, update credits and licence.
+Delete unnecessary mod.conf file.

-Minetest Game mods used modified:
+Minetest Game mods used heavily modified:

-'default' (becomes 'hand', 'gui' and 'media' mods) 'player_api'

-'default' mod changes:
+'default' mod:
+Becomes 'gui', 'hand' and 'media' mods.

-Split into 3 mods:
+'default' mod is split into 3 mods:

-'hand', contains:
+'gui' mod contains:
 Textures:
-wieldhand.png
-init.lua:
-minetest.register_item to register the hand tool.

-'gui', contains:
-Textures:
   gui_formbg
   gui_hb_bg
   bubble
   heart
 init.lua:
-minetest.register_on_joinplayer player:set_formspec_prepend
+minetest.register_on_joinplayer player:set_formspec_prepend with custom hotbar texture code removed.
+Use 'if info and info.formspec_version > 1 then' to avoid error.

+'hand' mod contains:
+Textures:
+  wieldhand.png
+init.lua:
+minetest.register_item to register the hand tool.

-'media', contains:
+'media' mod contains:
 Code:
 Required non-functional init.lua.
 Textures:
   crack_anylength
 Sounds:
-player_damage (from player_api)
+  player_damage

-'player_api' mod changes:
-Now only contains:

-Models:
-Player model .b3d, .blend, skin texture api.lua:
-Reorder code for clarity, use 'model_name' in 'player_api.register_model'.
-From 'player_api.set_model()' remove sprite code and 'if model then ... end'. init.lua:
-From register_on_joinplayer remove:
-player:hud_set_hotbar_image("gui_hotbar.png")
-player:hud_set_hotbar_selected_image("gui_hotbar_selected.png")